3DCoded/Happy-Hare-Bot-v2/README.md

 Other features:

-- When the `#mainsail-fluidd` channel is idle for more than `SILENCE_THRESHOLD` seconds, the UI message is sent, as if someone had invoked the `!ui` command
 - When a message is sent in the `#mainsail-fluidd` channel containing both "how" AND "?", the UI message is sent, but frendlier.

 ## Installing